felsenhower/partdiff-py/README.md

 The repository contains multiple variants:
 - `simple`: An intentionally naïve and straightforward implementation (simple but slow)
-- `np_vectorize`: An implementation that uses numpy's fast factorized math for the Jacobi method.
+- `np_vectorize`: An implementation that uses numpy's fast vectorized math for the Jacobi method.
 For the Gauß-Seidel method, this is not possible[^1], so we're only having some minor simplifications here.
 - `numba`: An implementation where the main loop has been JIT-compiled with numba.
 - `cython`: An implementation where the `calculate()` function has been rewritten in `Cython` and is effectively used as an external C module.
 - `nuitka`: An implementation that uses Nuitka to compile the Python code into a single binary.